localgovdrupal/localgov_step_by_step/README.md

   - config/optional/block.block.step_by_step_prev_next.yml

   You can revert these changes after module installation as these files are no longer needed.
-- Alternatively, add these three blocks from the Drupal block layout admin page where they should appear after the "Main page content" block.
+- Alternatively, add these three blocks from the Drupal block layout admin page.
+The Prev/Next block should be placed after the "Main page content" block.
+The other two Step by step navigation blocks can be placed in the second sidebar or after the "Main page content" block based on your preferences.

 ## How to use it
 - Add one or more Step by step homepages.